-This project was done as a part of my dissertation while studying at the University of Derby.
-The AI made use of a heuristic simulation based algorithm called the Monte-Carlo Tree Search to simulate future game states and determine the most optimal path to head in.
-This algorithm was combined with the likes of a finite state machine for imposing some kind of strategy onto the way that the agent behaved.
+This was my dissertation project as part of my Bachelor of Science degree in Computer Games Programming (BSc.
+Hons.) at the University of Derby.
+The AI made use of a heuristic simulation based algorithm called the Monte-Carlo Tree Search to simulate future game states and determine the most optimal path to navigate.
+This algorithm was combined with a finite state machine (FSM) for imposing a strategy onto the way that the agent behaved.

 Implementation of high-level strategy formulating AI in Ms. Pac-Man